Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 be received by the [=media processing entity=] and embedded
 in the presentation.
 Late binding is useful for many
 practical use cases when broadcasting television
-content with different types of metadata tracks.
+content with different types of media and metadata tracks originating from different sources.

 <pre>